Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 architecture.

-Surrogate based optimization has proven effective in many aspects of engineering and in applications where data is \"expensive\", or difficult, to evaluate.
+Surrogate based optimization has proven effective in many aspects of engineering and in applications where data is “expensive”, or difficult, to evaluate.

 Compositional architecture
 --------------------------